mbaumer/us_hep_funding/docs/_states/MS.md

 <a name="MS-01"></a>
 [Back to top](#top)
 ## MS-01 -- Rep. Trent Kelly (R)
+### Committees
+Trent Kelly is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,525,000.00 in SC HEP grants.